Macrophones (ongoing)

 Paying attention to how we are connected through the atmosphere, rather than through the internet, is both poetic and political.
 My hope is that listening to infrasound from nearby and from thousands of miles away can cultivate the expanded sense of the local on which an equitable climate future depends.

 With support from: Creative Capital, Amherst College, Lewis & Clark College, University of Oregon Center for Art Research.
 Fittings fabrication: Geordi Helmick, Julian McAdams.
 Djerassi production: Tim DeVoe.
-Studio assistants: Elias Williamson, Andrew Butcher, Zac Watson.
+Studio assistants: Elias Williamson, Andrew Butcher, Zac Watson, Andrew Kim, Ziji Zhou.
 Thanks: Lucia Monge, Ben Holtzman, Leif Karlstrom, Theun Karelse, Lamont-Doherty Earth Observatory, Columbia Center for Spatial Research.